MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/conditional-expression/$ifnull.md

 ---
-  title: $ifNull (conditional expression operator) usage on Azure Cosmos DB for MongoDB vCore
+  title: $ifNull (conditional expression) usage on Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
   description: The $ifNull operator is used to evaluate an expression and return a specified value if the expression resolves to null.
   author: sandeepsnairms